I lived in Wiesbaden for a couple of years with my wife as she completed her Masters’ studies.

 The surrounding forest and hills make an excellent spot for a romantic walk or an adventurous hike, with many paths marked for beginner to medium level hiking enthusiasts.

 During rain, the forest looks timeless and ethereal, inspiring deep thought and creative insight, and making a perfect place for meditation.

-During sunshine, it makes a fine spot for plein air painting.
+During sunshine, it makes a fine spot for plein air painting or a picnic.

 Other beautiful green areas include the cemetery park, Nerotal Park, or Schloss Park.

 As a writer, I enjoyed the habit of visiting the Rhein river for inspiration and the occasional boat trip.

 The cruises are wonderful, allowing a view of both the cultivated plains and the forested hills along the river.